mauricionobrega/platform-scaffold/native/README.md

 - Select the build.gradle file inside the `android` folder
 - Gradle will now build your dependencies, once it's done, you can run the app.

-### Local Preview
-The app allows you to run against a local copy of preview.
-This is configured [here](https://github.com/mobify/platform-scaffold/blob/develop/native/app/config/baseConfig.js#L12).
-If you would like to run against the production configuration, make sure you set the `previewEnabled` flag to `false`.

 ## Testing
 To run the tests for each project, follow these steps: